-Who has an old cookie tin laying around their house that gets rarely used?
+Who has an old cookie tin laying around their house?
 Especially an older one, that once helt sweet treats, but has a cheesy and outdated prints on them?

 Maybe you aren’t raising your hand.
 If that is the case, then you can enter any thrift store and find a boat load of these seemingly lifeless containers for dirt cheap.

 I decided to give these cookie tins that I found at a thrift store a make-over – and give them new life!

-Here are the matierals you need to makeover your ugly cookie tins:
+Here are the materials you need to makeover your ugly cookie tins:

 - Cookie tins – various sizes and shapes